survive-the-century/survive-the-century/book/text/chapter_lucky-procrastinator.md

 You publish an editorial saying that we should bet on a technological breakthrough to magically fix our problems.
 It’s a very convincing piece!

-World leaders lock ten of the smartest inventors on earth in a room for a year and ask them to invent a technology to magically fix climate change.
+World leaders lock ten of the smartest inventors on Earth in a room for a year and ask them to invent a technology to magically fix climate change.

 They warn you there’s a one in ten chance that they’ll find something.